GreptimeTeam/docs/docs/v0.7/en/reference/sql/range.md

 +---------------------+-----------------------------------+
 ```

-## `ORDER BY` option
+## `ORDER BY` option in aggregate functions

-Range queries support the use of `order by` expressions within specific aggregate functions to sort data on the same time slot.
-Taking the `first_value` and `last_value` aggregate functions as an example, users can use `order by` to sort the aggregated data to correctly select the first value and the last value.
-By default, the `first_value` and `last_value` functions sort data in ascending order using timestamps.
+Range queries support the use of `order by` expressions in the parameters of the `first_value` and `last_value` aggregate functions.
+By default, the data is sorted in ascending order based on the time index column.

 Take this table as an example: